 The Honey Deuce

-Another tennis-centric cocktail, the Honey Deuce is a US Open staple.
-This beverage has been a part of the famed tennis event since 2007, and more than a million have been served since.
-The qualifying event takes place in June, but if you missed that, you’re in luck; the main portion of the tournament begins on August 30, meaning you have enough time to perfect this cocktail recipe before your US Open viewing party!
-Here’s how you make it:
+Another tennis-centric cocktail, the Honey Deuce has become a US Open staple.
+This beverage has been a integral part of the famed event since 2007, and more than a million have been served since!
+The qualifing round took place in June, but if you missed that, you’re in luck; the main portion of the tournament begins on August 30, meaning you have enough time to perfect this cocktail recipe before your US Open viewing party!
+Here’s how to make it:

 Traditional Honey Deuce Ingredients:

 - 3 honeydew melon balls for garnish (for that “tennis ball” effect)